mblockelet/opentezos/docs/archetype/raffle-example/contract.md

 authors: Benoit Rognier
 ---

-This section presents the Archetype version of the _raffle_ contract, presented as well in the other languages ([Ligo](/ligo/write-contract-ligo/1-raffle-contract#raffle-smart-contract), [Smartpy](/smartpy/write-contract-smartpy#about-the-raffle-contract)).
+This section presents the Archetype version of a _raffle_ contract, inspired by the version presented for other languages ([Ligo](/ligo/write-contract-ligo/1-raffle-contract#raffle-smart-contract), [Smartpy](/smartpy/write-contract-smartpy#about-the-raffle-contract)).
 A raffle is a gambling game, where players buy tickets; a winning ticket is _randomly_ picked and its owner gets the jackpot prize.

-The [Michelson](/michelson) machine does **not** provide an instruction to generate a random number though; and current contract date (`now` value) cannot be used for random number generation purpose either, because a baker could influence the process by selecting the time to generate the block.
+The [Michelson](/michelson) language does **not** provide an instruction to generate a random number.
+We can't use the current date (value of `now`) as a source of randomness either.
+Indeed, bakers have some control on this value for the blocks they produce, and could therefore influence the result.

 :::info
-The code source of the raffle contract and the test scenario are available in this [repository](https://gitlab.com/completium/archetype-raffle).
+The source code of the raffle contract and the orresponding test scenario are available in this [repository](https://gitlab.com/completium/archetype-raffle).
 :::

 ## Picking the winning ticket

 The winning ticket id is obtained as the remainder of the euclidean division of an arbitraly large number, called here the _raffle key_, by the number of ticket buyers, called here _players_.
 For example, if the raffle key is 2022, and the number of raffle players is 87, then the winning ticket id is 21 (typically the 21st ticket).

+In this version, we let the admin select the _raffle key_.
+This means the admin could cheat, but we will ignore that possibility for now.

-The raffle key has several constraints:
+There are several constraints:
-* it cannot be publically hardcoded in the contract, because, if it is known by anyone, a player could influence the process by buying tickets until one of the tickets is the winning one.
+* the value of the _raffle key_ cannot be simply stored in the contract.
+Indeed, the storage of a contract is publicly available, and anyone could predict the result, and influencing it by changing the total number of tickets.
+This means a player could keep buying tickets until one of their tickets is the winning one.
-* it cannot either be known only by the admin, and passed by the admin to the contract when it is time to declare the winner.
-Indeed the admin could decide not to declare the winner.
+* the _raffle key_ cannot be a secret that only the admin knows, and that they will pass to the contract when it is time to announce the winner.
+Indeed, the admin could disappear, and no winner would ever be announced.

-The solution is to keep the raffle key secret to everyone and then, when the raffle is closed, make it publically available so that anyone can transfer the jackpot to the winner.
-This is the purpose of the [timelock](https://tezos.gitlab.io/alpha/timelock.html?highlight=timelock) encryption feature of the Michelson `chest` data type.
+One solution is to store the raffle key in the contract, but encrypt it using the [timelock](https://tezos.gitlab.io/alpha/timelock.html?highlight=timelock) encryption feature of the Michelson `chest` data type.

-A _timelocked_ value is encrypted so that it takes a certain amount of time (passed as an argument to the encryption process) for a decent machine to crack it.
+A _timelocked_ value is encrypted stroungly enough that even the most powerful computer will take more than a certain amount of time to crack it, but weakly enough that given a bit more time, any decent computer will manage to crack it.
 That is to say that, beyond a certain amount of time, the value may be considered public.

+This means that if the admin doesn't reveal the value of the _raffle key_ when expected, someone else could run the necessary computation to unlock it, then reveal it and get a reward for their work, while the winner receives their prize.

 ## Raffle storage